sinanozaydin/sinanozaydin.github.io/_pages/about.md

 About Me
 ======
 Hello!
 I am an Earth scientist currently employed at University of Sydney as a postdoctoral research associate.
-My research focuses on detailed interpretations of magnetotelluric models of the mantle.
-I do this by utilising the knowledge I acquired from 3D magnetotelluric modelling, experimental petrology and geochemical data.
+My research targets how the electrical conductivity distribution of the lithosphere, as it is acquired from magnetotelluric models, can be related to tectonic and magmatic processes.
+I try to do this via quantified interpretations, combining the knowledge from geochemistry, petrology, magnetotellurics and thermomechanical modelling.

 Blog Posts
 ======